pomber/covid19/readme.md

 - [Interactive eCharts for all countries of the world ](https://entorb.net/COVID-19-coronavirus/#CountriesCustomChart) ([repo](https://github.com/entorb/COVID-19-Coronavirus-German-Regions)): Select from a wide range of properties for all countries of the world, data scaled by population.
 - [LWC Open Source COVID-19](https://covid-figures--nodejs-lwc.herokuapp.com/) ([repo](https://github.com/ozanbotanls/covid19-lwc-nodejs)): A Node.js app that leverages Salesforce's Lightning Web Components (LWC) to show world-wide COVID-19 figures.
 - [COVID-19 Country-wise Infection, Recovery and Death rates](https://n-covid19.netlify.app) ([repo](https://github.com/narayanasvenkat/covid19)): COVID-19 dashboard using ReactJS, Material UI and ChartJS.
+- [COVID-19-Dashboard](http://covidemic.org)([repo](https://github.com/AhmadChaiban/COVID-19-Dashboard)): d3.js/Javascript Data visualization project to monitor the spread of COVID-19 built in d3.js and hosted on an AWS EC2.
+Thanks for the data!

 #### Analysis